-What to see in Vicenza Italy: 5 striking examples of Palladian architecture
+Things to do in Vicenza Italy: Palladian architecture and more

 Along with the excellent food, wine and weather, a visit to Italy is also a treat for the architectural senses.
 And one such place where you’ll find all 3 is the northern Italy city of Vicenza.
 From Renaissance to Palladian architecture, your eyes will marvel at the intricate detailing and overall magnitude.

 Vicenza is a small, yet place of architectural importance in the region of Veneto.
 Weather in Vicenza tends to adhere to season, and though it gets cold in winter, it also has long summers.
 It’s lesser known than neighboring Venice, but what it lacks in reputation, it makes up for in architectural delights.

 So prolific is Palladio’s legacy, that he also has a style of architecture named after him — Palladian.
 Today in Vicenza, it’s not uncommon to see students from around the world visiting the city to study his masterpieces.

 Palladio was born in nearby Padua in 1508, but spent the majority of his life, and work, in Vicenza.
 While he started his career as a stonemason, he would become the most sought-after architect in Vicenza and Venice.